CSCI4100U/mobile-group-project-2023-mjja/money_minder/README.md

 Worked on the user interface of the MoneyMinder application, more specifically worked on the following pages: Landing Page, Sign-In, Sign up, Home(transactions), Add transactions, Reminders, Settings, About, Privacy and security, Help & Support.
 Worked on functionalities: Notifications, custom navigation (app header and footer), multiple screen navigation, dialogs, and pickers for different pages.

 #### Mansi Patel:
+- Main Focus on the backend side integrating UI with Firebase and/or SQLite
+- End to end implementation of signup and login from UI to firebase
+- End to end implementation of bufegt-goals and reminders from UI to SQLite
+- Setup the Firebase and SQLite DB structure for the project.

 #### Ethan Randle-Bragg: